Many individuals covet a career in PR and Marketing because of the glamour, excitement, and challenges that the career entails.

 The work in PR and marketing can get really unpredictable and on a busy day, you may be expected to take on more responsibilities than usual.

-Your day could involve anything or everything from writing promotional contents, attending meetings with clients, giving out statements in press, to doing some research work.
+Your day could involve anything or everything from writing promotional contents, attending meetings with clients, giving out statements in the press, to doing some research work.

 You'll need to know the art of juggling between tasks, organizing and prioritizing them appropriately, and coming out as a winner at the end of the day.